Mela User Guide

 Depth

-The amplitude of the modulation signal.
+Sets the amplitude of the Mod signal.

 Released on Apr 30, 2024 as part of Collection 3.